 Pour the wax into the jar once it reaches 200 degrees F.

 Keep the wick in place with two wood craft sticks placed on each side of the wick.
-Once the wax cools and hardens, remove the sticks.
-When the wax cools, a divot or indentation will form in the wax because the wax shrinks.
-You will need to fill it in with additional wax.
+Once the wax cools and hardens remove the sticks.
+When the wax cools, a divot or indentation will form in the wax because the wax shrinks. and you will need to fill it in with additional wax.

 Trim the wick to 1/4 of an inch.